outdreamer/build-a-cure-1/docs/to_do.md

       - functions (verbs like 'ionizing', 'activate', inputs/outputs like subject/predicate nouns)
       - variables (function inputs like subject/modifier nouns)
       - types (['structure', 'life form', 'organic molecule'] from 'protein')
-  - implement ordered pos-tagging pattern_map to apply preference order to correct incorrectly identified word pos
-      - show preference for verbs in ambiguous cases (associate, bear) should return a verb even though it can be a noun
-  - check modifier patterns with pattern_map: 'x is a y alkalizing inhibitor' should be converted to 'x alkalizing-inhibits y'

   - integrate conditions/symptoms and treatments/compounds schemas (this would be a nice way to test get_attribute function to find differentiating props)
-    - implement a find_patterns function that aggregates repeated pos/type/abstract patterns across a article/line set
+    - implement a find_pattern function that aggregates repeated pos/type/abstract patterns across a article/line set
       - then you can enter patterns for medical find_object functions by scanning articles & applying find_patterns (same for modifiers, clauses, & phrases so you dont have to configure every pattern manually)
-  - add filtering of insights to apply directly to the topic of the problem space of the target condition or mechanisms
+  - add filtering of insights to apply directly to the topic of the problem space of the target condition or mechanisms requested in metadata
   - add mechanisms of action keywords & patterns to get strategies

   - add read/save delimiter handling for get_objects - we are storing patterns with 'pattern_match1::match2::match3' syntax for example